tjburch/puzzles/riddler538_2019_May10/README.md

 ![](plots/longest_streaks.png)

-The likelihood of a player beating DiMaggios record can be thought of as how frequently a simulated careers beats the record compared to the total number of simulated careers.
+The likelihood of a player beating DiMaggio's record can be thought of as how frequently a simulated careers beats the record compared to the total number of simulated careers.
 The plot just shows the [5%, 95%] range to avoid outliers from skewing the range.
 The results:

-- All players up to the one with 0.300 have effectively no shot at beating DiMaggio's record.
+- All players through the one with 0.300 have effectively no shot at beating DiMaggio's record.
-- The player with 0.350 BA has a 0.8% chance of beating it, so not very likely at all.
+- The player with .350 BA has a 0.8% chance of beating it, so not very likely at all.
 On average, this batter will just have a 35 game hitting streak.

-- The player with 0.400 BA has a non-negligible chance of beating the record at about 14%, with an average of a 47 game hitting streak occurring.
+- The player with .400 BA has a non-negligible chance of beating the record at about 14%, with an average of a 47 game hitting streak occurring during their career.

-- The PED player will very likely beat DiMaggio's streak, about 93.5% likelihood, and on average will beat it by nearly 24 games with a mean streak of 79.9.
+- Even with 10 fewer seasons, the PED player will very likely beat DiMaggio's streak, about 93.5% likelihood, and on average will beat it by nearly 24 games with a mean longest streak of 79.9.

 For simulation validation, the final simulated BA of each player was plotted, and ensured that it did, in fact line up with the BA in the problem statement.
 It did, with a coefficient of variation (std/mean) of between 0.01 and 0.02.